ariel055132/ML_DL/BinaryClassificationWithABankChurnDataset/readme.md

 # Binary Classification with a Bank Churn Dataset
 * This project / competition is the first episode of Season 4 Kaggle Playground Series.
 [Binary Classification with a Bank Churn Dataset](https://www.kaggle.com/competitions/playground-series-s4e1/overview)
-* Objective: Predict whether a customer continues with their account or closes it.
+* Objective: Predict whether a customer continues with their account or closes it (Bank churn).
 * Evaluation: Area Under the ROC Curve

 # Dataset description